 PICTURE OF ALL PARTICIPANTS

 London, 28 April 2023: Sustainability was the focus of a high-level meeting of the world’s leading information and communication technologies (ICT) standards bodies.
-The 23rd meeting of the Global Standards Collaboration (GSC) was hosted by ETSI, in London, on 26-27 April 2023.
-The three sessions were moderated in a workshop format and included interactive discussions.
+The 23rd meeting of the Global Standards Collaboration (GSC) was hosted by ETSI, in London, 26-27 April 2023.
+Three sessions were moderated in a workshop format and included interactive discussions.

 The first session addressed the value of global standards in a geopolitical context.
-It was proposed to create a document that states the value of global technical standards to raise awareness and appreciation for them.
-This could form the basis for interaction with governmental and societal stakeholders.
-The second session addressed PSO operational aspects including digital transformation and the benefits of making and providing ICT standards digitally, as well as their contribution to the sustainability of the standards-making process.
+All participants supported the relevance of global technical standards and stressed the importance of raising awareness and appreciation for them, especially among governmental and societal stakeholders.
+The session also addressed Participating Standards Organizations (PSO) operational aspects including digital transformation and the benefits of making and providing ICT standards digitally, improving the use of digital tools for virtual meetings, as well as their contribution to the sustainability of the standards-making process.

-Discussions on the second day, 27 April, centred around the development of the ICT standards needed to achieve these goals.
-The opening session, moderated by Xuemin Wang from CCSA, highlighted how ICT standards can enable global sustainability goals.
-Seizo Onoe of the ITU Telecommunication Standardization Bureau and Yu Yuan from IEEE moderated the last session on how ICT standards can support the metaverse and extended reality.
+The second session showed that global standards are key for the convergence of information and communications technology (ICT) and vertical industries, enabling the 17 UN Sustainable Development Goals (SDGs).
+The panel highlighted the achievements and challenges of ICT standards enabling SDGs, and how PSOs closely cooperate to converge ICT and vertical industries.
+The last session covered how ICT standards can support the metaverse and extended reality to improve human experience and industrial applications.

-The participating organizations underlined the importance of global collaboration to develop the best and most secure standards for all, noting that ICT standards impact nearly eight billion people around the world.
+The participating organizations underlined the importance of global collaboration across the entire standardisation lifecycle, to develop the best standards for all, noting that ICT standards impact nearly eight billion people around the world.
 They agreed on the value of addressing current and emerging challenges effectively as a global community, whenever possible.

 For further information on GSC-23 and past GSC meetings, please consult www.itu.int/ITU-T/gsc